iPhone 4: Dated, Dusty, or Desired?

 So naturally you should wonder: is the iPhone 4 still good?
 If you’re looking to get a smartphone, can you still use this model?

-More than just a where-are-they-now look at the device, here is everything you need to know about actually using the iPhone 4 today.
+More than just a where-are-they-now look at the device, here is everything you need to know about actually using this device today.